parth1212121/Trading_Strategies_and_Website/Trading_Strategies/README.md

    - If the z-score falls below the negative of the threshold and the maximum position limit allows, a short position is taken in the first symbol and a long position in the second symbol.
 3. **Stop Loss Management**:
    - If a stop-loss threshold is provided, the strategy monitors the z-score daily and exits positions if the z-score exceeds the stop-loss threshold, potentially limiting losses.
-   - Also on a day if my z-score of my positions that i am holding is not greater than my stop-loss threshold and i need to buy stock 1 , then i buy stock1 of that stock pair that has the highest z->score today, else if i need to sell stock 1 today i sell stock1 of that stock pair with highest z-score.
-This is so that chances that in fututre i  have to forcefully exisy my position is reduced
 4. **Multithreading**:
    - The `PAIRS` function can operate in two modes: with or without a stop-loss threshold.
 Both modes utilize multithreading to enhance performance.
    - Multiple instances of the Pairs Trading strategy can be evaluated concurrently for different pairs of assets.